kathelineM/cat-bot/README.md

 # 🎓 Student Projects

-This repository contains my academic projects completed during courses and self-study of programming.
+This repository contains my academic projects completed during courses and self-study of programming and cybersecurity.

 ## 📂 Project List